History of the periodic table: Mendeleev's predictions and inability to incorporate the rare-earth metals

 Mendeleev noticed that there was a significant difference in atomic mass between cerium and tantalum with no element between them; his consideration was that between them, there was a row of yet undiscovered elements, which would display similar properties to those elements which were to be found above and below them: for instance, an eka-molybdenum would behave as a heavier homolog of molybdenum and a lighter homolog of wolfram (the name under which Mendeleev knew tungsten).
 This row would begin with a trivalent lanthanum, a tetravalent cerium, and a pentavalent didymium.
 However, the higher valency for didymium had not been established, and Mendeleev tried to do so himself.
 Having had no success in that, he abandoned his attempts to incorporate the rare-earth metals in late 1871 and embarked on his grand idea of luminiferous ether.
 His idea was carried on by Austrian-Hungarian chemist Bohuslav Brauner, who sought to find a place in the periodic table for the rare-earth metals; Mendeleev later referred to him as to "one of the true consolidators of the periodic law".
 (Note: Mendeleev referred to Brauner in this manner after Brauner measured the atomic weight of tellurium and obtained the value 125.
 Mendeleev had thought that due to the properties tellurium and iodine display, the latter should be the heavier one while the contemporary data pointed otherwise (tellurium was assessed with the value of 128, and iodine 127).
 Later measurements by Brauner himself, however, showed the correctness of the original measurement; Mendeleev doubted it for the rest of his life.)

 In addition to the predictions of scandium, gallium, and germanium that were quickly realized, Mendeleev's 1871 table left many more spaces for undiscovered elements, though he did not provide detailed predictions of their properties.
 In total, he predicted eighteen elements, though only half corresponded to elements that were later discovered.
+In the years following Mendeleev's publication, the Indian chemist Prafulla Chandra Ray began working with English geologist Thomas Henry Holland to search for "certain rare Indian minerals in the expectation that one or two new elements might turn up and thus fill up the gap in Mendeleev's periodic table."